 - 10.1 DAFF and Customs and Border Protection are committed to continue referring items of interest, detected during the screening of imported goods, to each other for assessment.
-To this end, DAFF and Customs and Border Protection will collaborate to establish local arrangements.
-Each Party is responsible for the preparation and delivery of training and procedural material necessary for the other Party to perform its statutory functions. - 10.2 Use of X-ray Equipment - DAFF and Customs and Border Protection are committed to rationalising the use of X-ray equipment for baggage screening.
-The operation and positioning of X-ray equipment will be agreed between DAFF and Customs and Border Protection, in consultation with terminal operators, to optimise the support of operational requirements. - 10.3 Use of Inspection Bench Facilities - DAFF and Customs and Border Protection will work collaboratively to optimise the use of baggage inspection benches in the secondary examination area. - 10.4 Inspection and Referrals - (a) In principle, Customs and Border Protection and DAFF will take responsibility for examining their respective declarants (in relation to their declarations on the passenger cards) and selections of declarants for further Customs and/or DAFF assessment.

-- (b) Protocols for clearing "Not Understood" (NU) travellers will be determined at individual airports between local Customs and Border Protection and DAFF officers. - (c) The agencies agree to refer to each other, suspected travellers or goods relevant to the other party's jurisdiction, including non-compliant travellers or goods that may have been imported in contravention of a Party's legislation. - (d) DAFF and Customs and Border Protection agree, where possible, to provide appropriate staffing levels at the baggage examination areas to ensure that sufficient number of officers are available to assume responsibility for cases where an inspection by one Party requires action by the other in relation to any goods inspected. - (e) Where appropriate training and guidance has been provided, and appropriate agreements are in place between the agencies, Customs and Border Protection may release identified low risk goods to air travellers in order to minimise double handling and streamline the clearance process.
+To this end, DAFF and Customs and Border Protection will establish local arrangements. - 10.2 Use of X-ray Equipment - DAFF and Customs and Border Protection are committed to rationalising the use of X-ray equipment for baggage screening.
+The operation and positioning of X-ray equipment will be agreed between DAFF and Customs and Border Protection, in consultation with terminal or wharf operators, to optimise the support of operational requirements. - 10.3 Use of Inspection Bench Facilities - DAFF and Customs and Border Protection will optimise the use of baggage inspection benches in the secondary examination area. - 10.4 Inspection and Referrals - (a) In principle, Customs and Border Protection and DAFF will take responsibility for examining their respective declarants (in relation to their declarations on the passenger cards) and selections of declarants for further Customs and/or DAFF assessment. - (b) Protocols for clearing "Not Understood" (NU) travellers will be determined at individual ports between local Customs and Border Protection and DAFF officers. - (c) The agencies agree to refer to each other, suspected travellers or goods relevant to the other agency's jurisdiction, including non-compliant travellers or goods that may have been imported in contravention of the other agency's legislation. - (d) DAFF and Customs and Border Protection agree, where possible, to provide appropriate staffing levels at the baggage examination areas to ensure that sufficient number of officers are available to assume responsibility for cases where an inspection by one agency requires action by the other in relation to any goods inspected. - (e) Where appropriate training and guidance has been provided, and appropriate agreements are in place between the agencies, Customs and Border Protection may release identified low risk goods to sea travellers in order to minimise double handling and streamline the clearance process.